Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 Modeling also predicts the proposed project would reduce the genetic diversity within and among spring- and fall-run Chinook salmon runs as well as coho and chum salmon populations in 3,400-square-mile Chehalis River drainage system.
 We would also see significant adverse impacts to steelhead trout, lamprey, mountain whitefish, freshwater mussels, amphibians and macroinvertebrates such as insects, worms, snails and crayfish.

-Tribal and cultural resources
+Tribal and cultural resources impacts

 Based on available information, the proposed project would significantly impact Tribal cultural and natural resources.

-Wildlife
+Wildlife impacts

-Earth
+Earth impacts

-Water
+Water impacts

 We found the proposed project would reduce the amount of streamside vegetation and shade cover along the Chehalis River and streams near the project.
-This would degrade area water quality by raising stream temperatures and reducing dissolved oxygen levels.
+This would degrade area water quality by raising stream temperatures and reducing dissolved oxygen levels(which impacts fish).
 In addition, the project would eliminate peak downstream flows that are critical for forming natural channels that help slow down flood waters and create habitat areas for fish and other aquatic life.

 Federal environmental review process also underway